Tribeca & The Film Festival

 Best in Film, VR, Animation in the Heart of Tribeca

-The Triangle Below Canal is usually a quiet neighborhood, except when paparazzi mob one of its famous residents while walking the dog.
+Tribeca, short for Triangle Below Canal is usually a quiet neighborhood, except when the paparazzi mob one of its famous residents while walking the dog.

 Some say its inception was a response to post-9/11 lack of vitality in the once-lively Lower Manhattan.
 Just five years later, TFF screened 1,500 films and grew immensely.
 The Festival doesn’t just give people a chance to access movies that go beyond the local AMC, but also educates thousands with panel discussions and workshops.
 Additionally, they are a burgeoning hub for tech, VR, and writing/producing.